Metaswitch/clearwater-readthedocs/docs/Radius_Authentication.md

 * Your nodes have access to both Clearwater and Ubuntu repositories.
 * Your SSH configuration allows password authentication and PAM (the correct configuration will be detailed below).
 * You have access to a third-party RADIUS server (such as freeRADIUS).
-* Your firewall must allow UDP traffic to the above server, on port 1812.
+* Your firewall must allow UDP traffic to the above server on port 1812.

 ## Installation